Clan Amir 03-10

 Wide-eyed and crying Louise says, “The mountains.”

 Two police officers walk over, and ask what’s going on.
-Putting the gun away Gerry draws an identity card from his pocket, he shows it to them, and orders them to get an ambulance.
+Putting the gun away Gerry draws an identity card from his pocket, he shows it to them as he orders them to get an ambulance.
 When it arrives he has the man sedated, and taken to a hospital.
 Louise goes with him.
 The girls stay with Gerry.

 A very worried Meara asks Gerry, “That was a bit assertive and hard, wasn’t it?”